KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 .. figure:: media/set_map_03.png

-        Example of a map with tooltip
+        Example of a map with tooltips

 Instead of a tooltip it can also be used a dialog box.